pamela-gatica/student-health-flask-app/README.md

 ## Deployment

-This application is deployed on Render and automatically updates with every push to the main branch.
+The application is deployed on Render, providing a live and continuously updated environment.

-- Platform: Render
-- Deployment type: Web Service
-- Continuous Deployment: Enabled (auto-deploy on push)
+Every change pushed to the main branch triggers an automatic redeployment, ensuring the latest version is always available online.

 ## Application Preview